 In 2019, renewable energy made up almost a quarter of Australia’s total energy generation – the highest of any year to date.
 A significant driver of this demand is the uptake of solar energy.
-Businesses and households alike continue to install rooftop solar as more people chart a course towards net zero emissions.
+Businesses and households alike continue to buy and install rooftop solar as more people chart a course towards net zero emissions.
 This is expected to continue apace.

 Australia has the highest uptake of residential solar energy globally, with almost 2.5 million homes now having rooftop solar nationwide.
 The number of businesses installing solar is growing too.
 Energy Action meter data shows that there has been substantial growth in uptake of onsite generation, including rooftop solar, across it's client sites under management from only a few years ago.

 The quest for net zero emissions is now firmly on the minds of Australian businesses.
 In fact, a survey conducted by Energy Action in March this year showed that four in five businesses across the country agree that they need to take action on climate change.

 However, just under one in four said they were actually incorporating net zero initiatives into their business energy strategy1 .
 Those that have were driven by a combination of government support, cost savings and stakeholder demand.

 The use of solar energy generated through a rooftop system produces no direct carbon emissions and has formed a core part of many businesses’ net zero strategies.
 Furthermore, there are untapped opportunities for others to follow in their footsteps.